Turing Fest returns to Edinburgh on 27-29 August 2019. Should you be onstage?

 Some other things you should know:

-- We generally cover travel costs to Edinburgh and provide accommodation for all speakers.
+- We generally cover travel costs to Edinburgh for speakers who's companies can't, and provide accommodation for all speakers.
 We don't offer a speaker fee

 - We are committed to increasing diversity in our lineups, so we strongly encourage applications from speakers from traditionally under-represented groups